 North East Religious Resources Centre:

-At Lindisfarne we have the privilege of working alongside the North East Religious Resources Centre, whereby we have access to a diverse and well stocked collection of resources, boasting over 37000 individual items, making the NERCC one of the largest religious resource centres in England.
+At Lindisfarne we have the privilege of working alongside the North East Religious Resources Centre (RRC), whereby we have access to a diverse and well stocked collection of resources, boasting over 37000 individual items, making the RRC one of the largest religious resource centres in England.

 The friendly team are based in our two centres in Durham and Newcastle, and as a student you will have full access to the library and the online catalogue.

 Moodle for Students:

 Our students are required to submit all course work on Moodle, our easy to use online learning platform.
 Module Guides and assignment schedules are available online, as well as online journals and other subject specific material.